lrberge/learn_selectors/README.md

-# learn_selectors
+# Learn CSS and XPath selectors

-Learn CSS and XPath selectors
+This is a simple web page to play around with CSS and XPath HTML selectors.
+There's a little game to practice.